 She has had substantial inpatient, outpatient and private practice experience as a psychiatrist with a sub-specialty in women's mental health.

 Prof. Dennerstein AO has provided specialist psychiatric services for over three decades.
-Her private clinical practice focuses on women's mental health and treatment of psychosexual dysfunction.

 Prof Dennerstein has provided medico-legal evaluations and reports for over two decades.
 She has had a long interest in forensic and medico-legal issues, and was the court-appointed independent psychiatric consultant for landmark Victorian Coroner's Inquest on postnatal suicides.